SMARTS Wellness Resources

 I've always been fascinated by the complexity of our brains.
 This curiosity led me to pursue a neurology residency after medical school and ultimately become a vascular neurologist.
 Among the brain's many wonders, one stands out: how the senses feed into it, shaping what we feel, remember, and do.

-Beyond relating to people when they are most vulnerable by knowing their neighborhoods, their culture, their families, their lives—my credentials also help some.
+Beyond relating to people when they are most vulnerable, knowing their neighborhoods, their culture, their families, their lives, my credentials also help some.
 I graduated from Penn State University with a degree in Microbiology.
 I completed seven years of training in neurology and vascular neurology at one of the top institutions in the country.
-I led the busiest stroke center in New York City as a young doctor for over 5 years and have published more than 50 research articles, book chapters and abstracts on treating and preventing heart and brain disease.
+I led the busiest stroke center in New York City as a young doctor for over five years and have published more than 50 research articles, book chapters, and abstracts on treating and preventing heart and brain disease.

 So I ask again: Who do you trust?